VeraHesen/A.-thaliana-succession-root-associated-microbiome/README.md

 Analysis and plotting of soil abiotic factors (PO4, SOM, C%, N% and CN) through ANOVA + Tukey post hoc, PCA, MANOVA and LDA

 # Biotic
-Analysis and plotting of 16S and ITS count data (output of DADA2 and PIPIS respectively).
+Analysis and plotting of 16S and ITS count data (output of DADA2 and PIPITS respectively).
 16S and ITS data are analysed seperately

 ## 16S_data
 - raw_count_data_16S; rarefied and alpha diversity assessed